As of Friday, September 9th, 2022, masks will be encouraged for all visitors to the Museum, but will no longer be required.

 RESERVE YOUR TICKETS IN ADVANCE

-- All visitors, including members, must reserve tickets online in advance.
+- All visitors, including members, are strongly encouraged to reserve tickets online in advance.

 - Please do not arrive more than 5 minutes before your reservation time.
 You will have a 30 minute window, starting at the time of your reservation, during which you may enter the Museum.